Consider these steps to help get your financial future off to a great start:

 - Take full advantage of any employer match.

-- Save more for retirement using tax advantaged accounts, increasing your workplace savings contribution to the maximum allowed, and then contributing to an IRA or another tax-advantaged retirement savings vehicle (such as a tax-deferred annuity).
+- Save more for retirement using tax advantaged accounts, increasing your workplace savings contribution to the maximum allowed, and then contributing to an IRA or another tax-advantaged retirement savings vehicle.

 - Identify and plan for short-term goals and balance these with long-term goals like retirement and starting a family.